xyao7/HDock-Multimer/README.md

 Please confirm that you have prepared the `stoi.json` file (recording stoichiometry and subunit definitions) and two directories, `mono_dir/` and `subcomponent_dir/`, containing the monomer and subcomponent structures, respectively.
 With the inputs ready, you can run HDM either locally or via the Google Colab Notebook.

 ### Running HDM via Google Colab
-By using the Colab Notebook, please upload the input data for your target complex in your Google Drive first, then run the algorithm using the [Demo Google Colab Notebook]
+By using the Colab Notebook, please upload the input data for your target complex in your Google Drive first, then run the algorithm using the [Demo Google Colab Notebook](https://colab.research.google.com/github/xyao7/HDOCK-Multimer/blob/main/HDM.ipynb).

 ### Running HDM locally
 By running the script `HDM_pipeline.sh`: